PlanForVisa

 Who this works for: Applicants with complex business structures (multiple locations, partnerships, franchise conversions), unusual industries, or specific concerns about their application.
 Also useful if English isn't your first language and you want someone to interview you and translate your vision into a professional narrative.

 The trade-off: Higher price, longer turnaround (2–3 weeks typical), and quality varies significantly by writer.
-The "boutique" label doesn't guarantee quality — always ask for samples and references.
+The "boutique" label does not ensure quality, always ask for samples and references.

 Premium Firms ($2,500–$5,000+)